-16.2.4 Security log
+15.2.4 Security log

-The transmitter automatically saves data that helps determine if someone is tampering with the device.
 Counters are maintained to track the number of illegal configuration change requests, firmware upgrade failures, and failures to enter the display password.
 The security log is an ASCII file.

 Contents of security log

 The security log contains a summary of security events that have occurred since the last transmitter reboot.
 The following items are included: